Who Played James Bond: A Complete History

 After Diamonds Are Forever, the hunt for a new James Bond was on.
 Roger Moore was at the top of the list of candidates, and luckily for him his TV show The Persuaders!, costarring Tony Curtis, wasn't renewed for a second series.
 This meant that Roger was free for the role, and he became James Bond in Live and Let Die.

 Roger played the role with a sophisticated and slightly comical edge, and went on to star in The Man with the Golden Gun, The Spy Who Loved Me, Moonraker, For Your Eyes Only, Octopussy and A View to a Kill.
-With 7 movies, he currently holds the record for playing James Bond the most times in the official EON series.
-(He would be tied for 1st place with Sean Connery if Never Say Never Again was counted as official).
+With 7 movies, he currently holds the record for playing James Bond the most times in the official EON series (he would be tied for 1st place with Sean Connery if Never Say Never Again was counted as official).

 1973 Christopher Cazenove